xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     Be sure to document the application identifier and secret values because they will be used in the steps below.

-3. Grant the newly created Azure AD application the read secrets permissions using the Azure management portal or the following commands.
+3. Grant the newly created Azure AD application the read secrets permissions using the Azure portal or the following commands.

     ```azurepowershell-interactive
     $app = Get-AzureADApplication -Filter {AppId -eq 'ENTER-APP-ID-HERE'}